pocc/tshark.dev/content/share/talking_about_captures.md

 ## Further Reading

-_While these posts focus on asking questions, they are quite relevant in thinking about technical issues correctly._
+_While the following articles focus on asking questions, they are quite relevant in thinking about technical issues correctly._

 * 2014-05-21, Eric Steven Raymond, [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html)
 * 2013-06-16, Stack Overflow, [How to Ask a Stackoverflow Question](https://stackoverflow.com/help/how-to-ask)